cs-icon.svg

 <p {...data.description.$.height}>{data.description.height}</p>

-Note: This setup only works for generic websites that use basic JavaScript frontend code.
-For websites working on other programming languages, you need to provide the entire path to the specific field.
+Note: This setup works only for websites using plain JavaScript on the front end.
+For websites using other programming languages, provide the entire path to the specific field manually.

-6. Add CSS to display edit buttons in the project
+7. Add CSS to Display Edit Buttons in the Project

 The styles for the live edit tags are available in the @contentstack/live-preview-utils/dist/main.css file.
-You can import these styles in your main index.js file using npm as follows:
+Import these styles in your main index.js file using npm as follows:

 import "@contentstack/live-preview-utils/dist/main.css";